 - Deleting the original note automatically deletes all its aliases; deleting an alias has no effect on the original.

-Newly-created aliases take their height and width from that of their original note.
 When exporting, aliases also behave as if their original note's children were their own children.
 In previous releases, aliases behaved as if they never possessed children.

 Aliases are exported as separate pages in the appropriate location within the output.
 This makes it easier to use web links to alias content that point to the right place.
 It also helps when web output uses a hierarchical navigation system as with aTbRef.